 The Protocol also included evaluative points of reference that are intended to guide both the review team and publishers in assessing the conformity of the catechetical materials to the CCC.
 Over 300 such points of reference are included in the Protocol.
-Each point of reference correlates to a particular paragraph from the CCC that is the source of that particular point of reference.
-For example, the evaluative point of reference, "Catechetical texts in conformity with the Catechism should present man as a religious being by nature and vocation," is taken directly from paragraph 44 of the CCC.
+Each point of reference correlates to a particular paragraph from the CCC that is the source of that particular point of reference, "Catechetical texts in conformity with the Catechism should present man as a religious being by nature and vocation," is taken directly from paragraph 44 of the CCC.